manzurola/aligner/README.md

 ## Performance

-Aligning two Integer lists of size 100 takes around 1500ms on my 3.5 GHz Dual-Core Intel Core i7 Macbook Pro.
+Aligning two Integer lists of size 100 takes around 1200ms on my 3.5 GHz Dual-Core Intel Core i7 Macbook Pro.
-Considerably slow.
-The heap size is also not great and explodes with two lists of size 1000.
-Definitely room for improvement!
+With levenshtein only (no traspositions) it takes around 70 ms.

 ## More use cases